What is SIBO?

 What comes in the kit?

-The SIBO kit comes in a box with 10 glass test tubes, 10 labels, 1 sample collection device (with attached blue bag and needle holder), 1 packet of lactulose, 2 bubble wrap packing bags, the instructions from the manufacturer, and the Patient Record form.
+The SIBO kit comes in a box with 10 glass test tubes, 10 labels, 1 sample collection device (with attached blue bag and needle holder), 1 packet of lactulose or glucose, 2 bubble wrap packing bags, the instructions from the manufacturer, and the Patient Record form.

 Are there other SIBO tests or tests for other sugar malabsorption?

-The NUNM SIBO Lab only offers the SIBO test with the lactulose substrate.
+The NUNM SIBO Lab only offers SIBO testing with lactulose or glucose substrate.
 Most providers prefer the lactulose solution as it will not be absorbed by the human body and can adequately check for SIBO bacteria the entire length of the Small Intestine.